 Christmas

 Corporate Christmas hampers are curated festive boxes a company sends to staff, clients or partners to mark the season and say a proper thank you.
 The good ones feel personal and get devoured or kept; the bad ones feel like a leftover gift set bought in a hurry.
-This guide is the practical version: what genuinely belongs in a great hamper, how client boxes differ from staff boxes, why a sustainable build makes everything better, and how to get tasteful branding and on-time delivery without the December panic.
+This guide is the practical version: what genuinely belongs in a great hamper, how client boxes differ from staff boxes, how to get a premium box without overpaying, and how to get tasteful branding and on-time delivery without the December panic.
 Whether you are sending ten hampers or ten thousand, the same handful of principles separates a box that lands from one that gathers dust.

 What goes into a great corporate Christmas hamper?